agama-project/agama/rust/WEB-SERVER.md

 ## Running the server

+> [!NOTE]
-NOTE: in order to run the server, you need to start Agama's D-Bus daemon.
-So you can either start the Agama service or just start the D-Bus daemon (`sudo bundle exec bin/agamactl -f` from the `service/` directory).
+> The web server needs to connect to Agama's D-Bus daemon.
+So you can either start the Agama service
+> or just start the D-Bus daemon (`sudo bundle exec bin/agamactl -f` from the `service/` directory).

 You need to run the server as `root`, so you cannot use `cargo run` directly.
 Instead, just do: